Wild rice yields when cooking are not the same as rice.

 |Broken wild rice||15 to 25 minutes|

 Wild rice does not have to be cooked to a specific degree of doneness.
-Some people like it cooked to a softer consistency, and some people like it a bit more chewy.
-The best result, for most, is when some, but not all, of the kernels are split open so that you can see the ligther color inside them.
-This gives a wild rice that is tender, but still has the nice chew that most people like in their wild rice.
+Some people like it cooked to a softer consistency, and some people like it a bit chewier.
+The best result, for most, is when some, but not all, of the kernels are split open so that you can see the lighter color inside them.
+This gives wild rice that is tender but still has the nice chew that most people like in their wild rice.

 Should You Rinse Wild Rice?

 Generally, yes, you should rinse wild rice before you cook it as it may be dirty.
 It is not cleaned and milled like white rice.
 Just place the wild rice in a strainer and run cold water over it, while stirring it with your fingers to help get any dirt off.